Friday, 31 July 2009

 The ancient Greeks believed that music had the ability to evoke moods and behaviors.
 The Greeks defined these moods into seven musical scales, known as echos.
 The Romans later adopted the system renaming it modus.
 It was felt that each mode evoked a different emotion.
 Major modes were said to evoke happy, lively moods, whereas minor modes communicated feelings of sadness or seriousness.
 Plato recommended that soldiers going to battle avoid listening to music in certain modes as it would interfere with their bloodlust.
 Similarly, Plato and Artistotle both felt that a persons affinity toward a particular musical mode was an insight into that person's character.

-Davis' "Kind of Blue."
+Modal jamming is largely felt to have originated with the release of Miles Davis' "Kind of Blue."
 This album features Miles Davis and John Coltrane using the modes as a framework for their jams.
 Modal jams typically involve less changes in key, allowing the musician to solo more fluidly.
 John Coltrane (who plays sax on the album) would go on to explore modal jamming to an all new level and is considered one of the great modal interpreters.
 For an example of this early modal jamming, check out this clip of Miles Davis' So What, which is also covered by Jerry Garcia and David Grisman on their album "So What":

 Let's now take a look at each of the seven modes, how they are used in jam music, and what types of moods they evoke.
 Without any further ado, I present to you: